-To receive up to 10 free posters or a set of printable "Safest Travel" handouts in five languages, <a href="mailto:ema and reduce unnecessary deaths.
+To receive up to 10 free posters or a set of printable "Safest Travel" handouts in five languages, email cps@miemss.org, or go to our website: www.miemss.org/home/emsc/cps to order and reduce unnecessary deaths.
 The 1993 legislation was the result of a Governor's Taskforce that, one year earlier, had been charged with examining Maryland's EMS system, identifying needed improvements, and recommending ways to prepare the EMS system for the next century.
 Since Maryland's comprehensive and coordinated statewide EMS system could not be successful without sustained funding, much of the necessary financial support for the EMS system had been secured by the creation of the EMS Operations Fund in 1992.
 The final piece of the oversight structure was put into place by 1999 legislation that charged the EMS Board with the responsibility for licensing and certification of all levels of EMS providers.